Tafara-N/alx-react/0x05-react_state/README.md

 **Tips:**

-Remember that you implemented shouldComponentUpdate.
-You will need to modify the logic to allow the component to rerender when the prop displayDrawer changes
+- Remember that you implemented `shouldComponentUpdate`.
+You will need to modify the logic to allow the component to rerender when the prop `displayDrawer` changes
-Use setState and instance when creating tests with Enzyme Remember to use spies to verify if a function is being called.
+- Use `setState` and `instance` when creating tests with Enzyme
+- Remember to use spies to verify if a function is being called.
 You can pass a spy as a property

 Requirements:

 Do not forget to bind the functions you are passing to the children to improve performances